Frequently Asked Questions

 Q: Can I have ad-hock walks?

-A: Yes I accept customers who only require walks occasionally and will try my best to accomodate when needed.
+A: Yes.
+I accept clients who only require occasional walks and will always try my best to accommodate requests when availability allows.

 Q: Are you insured?

 A: Yes.
-Harbour Tails is nsured and I am CRB checked.
-I also have repitable qualifications in behaviour, training and canine first aid.
-I can provide proof of all these during the free consultation.
+Harbour Tails is insured along with reputable qualifications in behaviour, training and canine first aid.

 Q: Will I be charged if I cancel a walk at short notice?